 Buildings in South Melbourne are characteristic of the architectural styles and development patterns of an inner-city, mixed-use neighbourhood developed from the mid-nineteenth century onwards.
-Building styles and types found within the Structure Plan area include
+Building styles and types found within the Structure Plan Area include:

-- Victorian and Edwardian era shop residences, larger retail stores, banks and pubs - Early 20th century factories and warehouses in the northern section - Mid-20th century walk-up and highrise public housing at Park Towers and Emerald Hill Court - Mid-rise commercial development since the 1970s in the northern section - Residential and mixed-use development since the 1970s with growing demand for living in the innercity - Office development since the 1980s along the Kings Way corridor.
+- Victorian and Edwardian era shop residences, larger retail stores, banks and pubs - Early 20th century factories and warehouses in the northern section - Mid-20th century walk-up and highrise public housing at Park Towers and Emerald Hill Court - Mid-rise commercial development since the 1970s in the northern section - · Residential and mixed-use development since the 1970s with growing demand for living in the innercity - Office development since the 1980s along Kings Way.

-The different uses across the Structure Plan area further contributes to South Melbourne's diversity, supported by the zones shown in Figure 5.
+The different uses across the Structure Plan Area further contributes to South Melbourne's diversity, supported by the zones shown in Figure 5.